Lorna (film): Production

 "That was breaking into what I call the quasi-foreign film," said Meyer later.
 "I wanted to make a Bitter Rice in America.
 A morality play!
 Good vs evil!
 The incredibly stacked Lorna Maitland, the innocent husband, the devil's advocate!
 She paid for her sins in the end by having an ice tong struck through that heaving chest."

 Meyer had originally offered the lead role to Maria Andre, an actress who had been in his earlier Heavenly Bodies!
 (1963).
 However Meyer was unhappy with her breast size and continued to look for alternatives.
 Meyer's wife and business partner, Eve, discovered Barbara Ann Popejoy.
 She was cast and Meyer paid off Andre.

 Meyer renamed Popejoy to "Lorna Maitland".
 She was pregnant during the shoot.
-(She would later give the baby up for adoption.)

 The film was shot in black and white over 10 days in September 1963, mainly on the small main street that runs through Locke, California.

 In 1973 Meyer said at the time he made Lorna, "if I did a rape scene it struck me that it was terribly erotic and exciting.
 Today it would not strike me the same way.
 I would probably treat it in a much more ludicrous fashion, more outrageous.
 But then again, even then I was doing that, because I always had a woman raped in the most difficult circumstances, in a swamp, or in six feet of water, or out in a sand dune.
 I guess my jibes at sex have been just exactly that.
 I've looked upon sex in a kind of a humorous, outrageous way."